 With hundreds of options for protein in your diet, shrimp provides a meaty-textured choice with a delicate flavor.
 Served both hot and cold, you can use shrimp in sushi, casseroles, sandwiches and soups, and you can even eat them plain with butter or cocktail sauce.
-For most people, shrimp can be part of a healthy diet, and its low-mercury content makes it an attractive choice.
-If you must watch your cholesterol, however, you might consider lower-cholesterol seafood selections.

 Video of the Day